mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 - how fast can a full dash configuration be loaded
 - how memory efficient the DASH implementation is (for holding such a large configuration)

-The full DASH configuration for Hero test in json format can be anywhere between 10G and 20G in size adding stress on memory and compute during load time.
+The full DASH configuration for the Hero test in json format can be anywhere between 10G and 20G in size adding stress on memory and compute during load time.

 ### "1 IP" test